ligurio/swebok-v3/9_software_engineering_models.md

 [5] J.M.
 Wing, “A Specifier’s Introduction to Formal Methods,” Computer, vol.
 23, no. 9, 1990, pp. 8, 10–23.

 [6] J.G.
-Brookshear, Computer Science: An Overview , 10th ed., Addison-Wesley,
+Brookshear, Computer Science: An Overview, 10th ed., Addison-Wesley, 2008.
-2008.

 [7] B. Boehm and R. Turner, Balancing Agility and Discipline: A Guide for the